-- We are searching for the molecular, cellular and circuit processes that underlie the encoding, allocation, and storage of information in the brain.
+- We are searching for the molecular, cellular and circuit processes that underlie the encoding, allocation, storage and linking of information in the brain.

 - Insights into mechanisms of memory are being used to unravel the causes and develop treatments for cognitive deficits associated with aging, intellectual disabilities, and autism.
-Recently, our studies in mice suggested that it is possible to reverse neurodevelopmental disorders, such as intellectual disabilities associated with mutations in NF1, TSC and DISC1 in adults.
+Our studies in mice suggested that it is possible to reverse neurodevelopmental disorders, such as intellectual disabilities associated with mutations in NF1, TSC and DISC1, in adults.

-- Current Biology Interview with Alcino Silva
+- NPR interview with Alcino Silva about memory linking